Skip to content

 How to measure bay windows for curtain poles

-How many brackets do I need for bay windows?
+How many brackets do I need?

 For a 3-sided angled bay window: